Flamingo-tech/Xiaomi_air_purifier_modchip/Software Binaries/README.md

 Now to the juicy bits, How does it work:
 When you open the filter door or turn on the the air purifier the device will communicate over I2C with the filters.
 Right before first communication is done it will pull the PWDOWN line low.
-so the first piece of the code is (ofc after all the STM32 settings):
+So the first piece of the code is (ofc after all the STM32 settings):

 ![](https://flamingo-tech.nl/wp-content/uploads/2021/07/image-36.png)